Not only do tinea versicolor and dandruff share common roots, they can present similar symptoms. Spot the difference with our guide.

 Tinea versicolor symptoms include:

-- Spots of darker or lighter skin, that can often be reddish in colour
+- spots of darker or lighter skin, that can often be reddish in color

 The spots can appear anywhere on the body where sebum (oil) is produced, like the chest, back, face, and arms.